gojimmypi/ulx3s-examples/nanoFramework/README.md

 ## A fatal error occurred: Failed to connect to ESP32: Timed out waiting for packet header

+When flashing the nanoFramework bootloader, the esptool may fail.
+Although this occurs on some other ESP32 boards, it typically is not an issue on the ULX3S.

 Attempting to upload gives a sequence of dots and underlines, then gives up:

 ```